 The Job clubs of the Employment Service Agency undertake activities to provide unemployed persons with assistance in their job search.
-With these services, the beneficiaries are provided with appropriate professional assistance in the process of job seeking, through information on the labour market, assistance in planning the process of active job search, various types of trainings, employment counselling etc.
+With these services, people are provided with appropriate professional assistance in the process of active job search, through information about the labour market, assistance during planning the process of active job search, various types of training, employment counselling etc.

-Since 2015, the ESARM began to apply a new tool for profiling of the unemployed persons and to implement the new approach to individual planning of employment for the most difficult-to-employ categories of persons.
+Since 2015, the ESARM began to apply a new tool for profiling unemployed personse and to implement the new approach to individual planning of employment for the most hard-to-employ categories of persons.